• Home

 Note: In this article, we will use the word “contamination” rather than “dirt” because contamination can take many forms, whereas dirt is a type of contamination.

-As the number one enemy of hydraulic systems, it’s important to understand the different types of contaminates.
+As the number one enemy of hydraulic systems, it’s important to understand the different types of contaminants.
 There are particulate contamination, chemical contamination, and biological contamination.

-When talking about and analyzing contamination, two factors are considered: size and concentration.
+When discussing and analyzing contamination, two factors are considered: size and concentration.
 The unit of measure for particle size is the micron (μ).
-Concentration is measured in the number of particles per milliliter, ¹⁄1000 of a liter.
+Concentration is measured in the number of particles per milliliter, 1/1000 of a liter.
 A milliliter of oil is about the size of a sugar cube.
 So, how large is a micron exactly?
-The visibility threshold, or the smallest object that can be seen with the naked eye, is approximately 40μ.
-Table salt is 100μ, a human hair has a diameter of 70μ, and a red blood cell is 7μ.
+The visibility threshold, or the smallest object seen with the naked eye, is approximately 40μ.
+Table salt is 100μ, human hair has a diameter of 70μ, and a red blood cell is 7μ.

 HOW LARGE IS A MICRON (µ)?